 - Broccoli helps the heart health and bone density of dogs thanks to the presence of potassium and vitamin C.

-- Spinach is one of the best vegetables you can give your pooch.
+- Spinach is one of the best vegetables you can give your puppy.
 It contains B vitamins, vitamin C, potassium, iron, calcium, and magnesium.

 - Beets are worth trying for your dog since the vitamin C, potassium, manganese, fiber, and folate support the immune system and digestion.